Summary of Significant Accounting Policies

 The Company has derivative instruments that are classified as Level 2.
-The Company does not have any financial instruments classified as Level 3, and there were no movements between these categories during the nine months ended September 30, 2018 or September 30, 2017.
+The Company does not have any financial instruments classified as Level 3, and there were no movements between these categories during the years ended December 31, 2017, 2016 or 2015.

 Forward Purchase Contracts and Derivatives